 Most business owners need a bookkeeper to keep track of their financial accounts, and this online business is rising quickly in today’s market.

 If you’re good with numbers and detail-oriented, then this is a great service for you to offer.

 You’ll start by learning QuickBooks, a popular accounting software that will help you track expenses and income.
 To learn bookkeeping quickly, you can join a training program like Bookkeeper Launch.

-Your initial investment would include bookkeeping software like Quickbooks, which costs $25 – $180 per month.
+Your start-up cash would include bookkeeping software like Quickbooks, which costs $25 – $180 per month.

 The price of licensure varies depending on your state and city.
-You may need to pay a certification fee for becoming an IRS Registered Agent which costs $1000.
+You may need to pay a certification fee to become an IRS Registered Agent, which costs $1000.
 You may also need to invest several hundred dollars for insurance and business permits.

 Also, consider the cost of marketing expenses such as Facebook ads or Google Adwords to get in front of potential clients and local business owners.

 Online bookkeepers typically charge a fee of $19 – $24 per hour, depending on the size of the business you are working for and how much experience you have.